GHRik/openCV-exercises/money-counting/README.md

 <p align="center">
    <img src="https://github.com/GHRik/openCV-exercises/blob/money-counting/money-counting/images/examples/toGrey.png" width="50%" height="50%" alt="grey.jpg" />
 </p>
 4. Binarization image - it is needed to properly find contures.
 It is very easy to find contures in binary.
-In this step we can find first issue.
-Which binarization algorytm should i used?
-It is great question.
-It depends!
-From the background to money which you want to count.
-I think you should expirement with all of methods.
-The best method i think is set a very high binarization threshold and then try to decrease it.
-When threshold is very big we can easy separate background from our object.
+There are a lot of algorythm to binarization image.
+All of this algorythm is good for specific case.
+This step separate coins from the background to cois which you want to count.The best method i think is set a very high binarization threshold and then try to decrease it.
+When threshold is very big we can easy separate background from our object(assuming that the background is single-color and unchanging).
 <p align="center">
    <img src="https://github.com/GHRik/openCV-exercises/blob/money-counting/money-counting/images/examples/binary.png" width="50%" height="50%" alt="binarization.jpg" />
 </p>